Reducing Docker Image Sizes by 70%

 CMD ["python", "app.py"]

-Builder stage has full Python image with gcc and build tools.
-Runtime stage only has slim image with the built packages.
+The builder stage has the full Python image with gcc and build tools.
+The runtime stage only has the slim image plus the built packages copied over.

 Image size: 420MB (down from 600MB)